pbougie/gitcheck/README.markdown

 	$ cd <path/to/search>
 	$ gitcheck.sh

+To exclude any path pattern.

+	$ cd <path/to/search>
+	$ gitcheck.sh -x .bundle

 Simple as that.
 It can take a little time depending on the size of the folder structure you're searching.